Estigmene acrea: Host plants

 Host plants used by the caterpillar include dandelions, cabbage, cotton, walnuts, apple, tobacco, pea, potato, clovers, and maize.

 The moth does not seem to be affected by any type of pyrrolizidine alkaloid present in many plant families, including the borage, legume, dogbane, and orchid families, and the tribes Senecioneae and Eupatorieae of the aster family.
-It is sensitive to alkaloids due to its pyrrolizidine alkaloid-specific taste receptors.
+It is insensitive to alkaloids due to its pyrrolizidine alkaloid-specific taste receptors.
 It can detoxify them and even convert them into sex pheromones.